10 Best Cardiology EMR Shortlist

 Cardiology EMR Selection Criteria

-When selecting the best cardiology EMR to include in this list, I considered common buyer needs and pain points like managing patient data efficiently and ensuring compliance with healthcare regulations.
+When selecting the best cardiology EMR to include in this list, I considered common buyer needs and pain points like managing complex patient data and ensuring compliance with healthcare regulations.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)